 The Golden Age

 This world can feel like a trap.
 It is run by capitalist corporations and it poisons almost everything beautiful.
 But resistance to this poison is a feeling shared in many hearts.
-The student collective Aggie Solidarity at New Mexico State University created the first iteration of The GroundUp, an independent left-wing publication existing from 2013-2015, with the aim of “a ruthless criticism of everything existing.”
+The student collective Aggie Solidarity at New Mexico State University created the first iteration of The GroundUp, an independent left-wing publication existing from 2013-2015, with the aim of being “a ruthless criticism of everything existing.”
 Its name parodied the university-sanctioned student newspaper, the NMSU Round Up.
 It published seven print issues and other content on its website.

 Click here to read more about the history of NMSU underground publishing.

 In 2017 The GroundUp was revived as an online publication with a primary function of advancing The Council and its efforts to persuade then chancellor caruthers to make NMSU a sanctuary school.
 He did not budge.

 At this point The GroundUp was at a crossroads.
 Continue working within a system that damages dignity or make radical change.

 Click here to explore the old digital TGU.